Moses-254-Mugo/News_API/README.md

 Moses Kinyua Mugo

 ## Description
-This is a website that helps those who always misses out the news and they are frustrated since they can't keep up with current affairs.
-The app helps users list and preview news articles from various sources and it gets its data from the New API.
+This is a flask application that helps those who always misses out the news to catch up.
+The app displays news sources, get articles from specific news sources and also for news articles from various sources.

 # User Story